nigelcheong/Data-Science-Projects/README.md

 # Data-Science-Projects
-A collection of my data science projects.
+A collection of group data science projects from my studies at the University of Canberra.